-Compare, medium, portrayal, analyze, and evaluate
+Compare, medium, portrayal, analyze, evaluate, audience experience, and audience interpretation

-■ Develop a compare or contrast graphic orgnizer to look at two different mediums on the same topic.

-- Provide a written or oral comparison of at least two texts from different mediums. - First, read the text, then watch or listen to a filmed or audio interpretation of the text, and provide an evaluation about how each version interprets the source text and the resulting effect on the audience. - Prepare a SEED discussion-Teacher assigns roles (leader, manager, checker, communicator) and begins by providing each student with the reading material and a set of questions to guide students as they target possible "seeds" for discussion. - ▶ After reading and referencing the questions independently, the next step is to provide students with an opportunity to write and refine their target "seeds." - ▶ Students meet in their groups and assume their assigned roles. - ▶ Students begin the discussion by presenting their "seeds" to one another. - ▶ Each "Seed should be discussed by all group members before moving on to the next. - ▶ Teachers ask students to determine the strongest and weakest "seeds" in the discussion.
+- Compare or Contrast Graphic organizer to look at two texts from different mediums. - Written or oral comparison of at least two texts from different mediums - A basic assessment structure could be: First, read this text , then watch or listen to a filmed or audio interpretation of the text and provide an evaluation about how each version interprets the source text and the resulting effect it has on the audience. - SEED Discussion - ▶ Teacher assigns roles: Leader, Manager, Checker, Communicator. - ▶ Teachers begin by providing each student with the reading material and a set of questions about the assigned reading.
+These questions will guide students as they target possible "seeds" for discussion.